seemslegit42/sanctum/README.md

+> **Note:** This is the web application for the ΛΞVON Sanctum, designed to be part of the main ΛΞVON OS Turborepo.

 # ΛΞVON OS: The Sanctum

 > This is not a website.
 This is the Gateway of Sovereignty.
 A meticulously crafted crucible designed to forge a new relationship between you and your digital dominion.
 This repository contains the source code for that gateway—a digital temple built to initiate you into a new world of control and autonomy.